 Paul Pernot founded the estate in 1959, with 11 hectares of land that had been in the family for almost 200 years, although not all of it was planted to vines.
 It was only in the 1950s, with the invention of modern tractors, that the hard limestone rock could be penetrated for the first time, enabling more of the appellation to be planted with vines and Pernot’s acreage increased.

 Today the domaine has more than doubled in size, with 23 hectares currently under vine, 65% of which can be found in the commune of Puligny-Montrachet.
 The estate’s Puligny holdings include Les Folatières, Les Pucelles, Clos de la Garenne and Champ Canet by way of Premiers Crus, and two Grand Cru parcels – Bienvenues-Bâtard-Montrachet and Bâtard-Montrachet.

 The domaine is unquestionably one of the top handful of growers based in Puligny.
 Their wines have exquisite delicacy and poise while remaining rich, ripe and with the structure to age.
 The property sells over 60% of its production to négociants, saving only the cream of the crop for its own bottlings, which are Puligny-Montrachet at its very best.

-Remaining very much a family affair, the vineyards and cellar are now largely managed by Paul’s two sons, Michel and Paul Jr, together with his grandson Philippe.
+Remaining very much a family affair, the vineyards and cellar are now largely managed by Paul’s two sons, Michel and Paul Jr, together with Paul Jr's son, Philippe, and Michel's daughter Alvina (who also as her own project).
+Michel heads up work in the winery, while Paul Jr and Philippe manage the vineyards, and Alvina manages the administrative side.
 They maintain a traditional approach to winemaking with very little having changed at the domaine in the last four decades.